d3/d3-transition/README.md

 <a name="transition" href="#transition">#</a> d3.<b>transition</b>([<i>name</i>])

-Returns a transition on the root element, `document.documentElement`, with the specified *name*.
+Returns a new transition on the root element, `document.documentElement`, with the specified *name*.
 If a *name* is specified, the transition has the specified *name*; if *name* is not specified, the default empty name (“”) is used.
 The new transition is only exclusive with other transitions of the same name.
 This method is equivalent to:

 ```js
 d3.selection().transition(name)